 Staff & Volunteers

-The Folk School Program has been developed and until recently was administered by Friends of the Porkies volunteers.
+The Folk School Program was developed by Friends of the Porkies volunteers.
 Our goal is to provide useful arts classes that focus on traditional skills and teach through hands-on experiences.
 The volunteers are personally dedicated to sharing with others the natural and diverse beauty of The Porcupine Mountains Wilderness State Park of Michigan.
 If you are interested in becoming a Folk School volunteer, please contact us.

 Karen Berg – 2011 Friends Volunteer of the Year

 At the time of my retirement many asked what I was going to do…to keep busy.
 The answer was easy: I will volunteer where there is much to be learned.
 Little did I know at that time that in four years (2001) I would decide to pack up and move north to live near my favorite vacation place, where the Porkies and Lake Superior lay.
 I expected to volunteer in the schools and in the local Ontonagon County Museum, but it was the Park and “The Friends of the Porkies” that was the greatest draw.